-General rules for Irish Shows Association Championships 2009
+General rules for Irish Shows Association Championships

-The Irish shows association are Proud to present the following Championship and wishes to acknowledge the generous sponsorships, which make these competitions possible.
+The Irish shows association are proud to present the following Championship and wishes to acknowledge the generous sponsorships, which make these competitions possible.
 For the efficient running of the championships, all concerned are requested to read and observes the Rules set out below.

 1. ELIGIBILITY OF SHOWS

-Shows wishing to participate in 2009 Championships and be eligible to hold qualifiers must have collected the Championship Fund Levy (currently 5%) from Horse, Pony, Cattle and Sheep class prize money for the year 2008 and forwarded the amount so collected, in full, to the Irish Show Association Head Office within the stipulated period of not more than 30 days from the date of their show.
+Shows wishing to participate in 2024 Championships and be eligible to hold qualifiers must have collected the Championship Fund Levy (currently 5%) from Horse, Pony, Cattle and Sheep class prize money for the year 2023 and forwarded the amount so collected, in full, to the Irish Show Association Head Office within the stipulated period of not more than 30 days from the date of their show.
 Alternative methods of meeting this obligation are not acceptable.

 Any show or competitor in breach of the Rules set out below will be disqualified from participating or competing in these championships.
+These General Rules and those relating to individual championships (where applicable) should be published in the show schedule and catalogue of the participating shows must be strictly observed.

 2. QUALIFYING ROUNDS (QUALIFIERS)